grosclara/cooking-app-dockerization/README.md

 ### Run images

-To run the application correctly once both images are pulled either from the Dockerhub registry or either locally, simply create an `.env` file in the root folder to initialize the environment variables and run the docker-compose up command to rotate both the containers according to the instructions in the docker-compose file.
+To run the application correctly once both images are pulled either from the Dockerhub registry or either locally, simply create an `.env` file in the root folder to initialize the environment variables and run the docker-compose up command to run containers according to the instructions in the `docker-compose.yml` file.

 Le fichier `.env`doit contenir les variables suivantes.
 Lorsque vous créez ce fichier, libre à vous de choisir la valeur de ces variables d'environnement.
 ```